maarten-pennings/C64-bouncingbox/README.md

          RTS
 ```

-The bitmap for the dox sprite is "computed"; set to all zeros.
+The bitmap for the dot sprite is "computed"; set to all zeros.

 ```nasm
 FILSLOTB